kencjohnston/dotfiles/README.md

 # holman does dotfiles

-This is a copy of https://github.com/holman/dotfiles
+This is a copy of https://github.com/sytses/dotfiles, which was itself a copy of https://github.com/holman/dotfiles.

 ## dotfiles